wallytutor/WallyToolbox.jl/docs/src/Calphad/2004_Stolen/Chapter01.md

 Often the reference state of a condensed element/compound is chosen to be at a pressure of | bar and in the most stable polymorph of that element/compound at the

----
-1.2 The first law of thermodynamics 9

-400
-T, 300 Avap Ha= 294 kJ mol
-z
-2 200)
-of
-&
-<I 100 Agyg,= 10.8 kJ mol!
-© 500 1000 1500 2000 2500 3000

-TIK

-Figure 1.3 Standard enthalpy of aluminium relative to 0 K. The standard enthalpy of fusion

-(AjusHm) is significantly smaller than the standard enthalpy of vaporization (AyayHm)-

 temperature at which the reaction or process is taking place.
 This reference state is called a standard state due to its large practical importance.
 The term standard